datalab-industries/csd-optimade/README.md

-The `csd-serve` entrypoint provides a thin wrapper around the [`optimade-maker`](https://github.com/materialscloud-org/optimade-maker/) tool, and bundles the simple configuration required to launch a local OPTIMADE API with a simple in-memory database.
+The `csd-serve` entrypoint provides a thin wrapper around the [`optimade-maker`](https://github.com/materialscloud-org/optimade-maker/) tool, and bundles the simple configuration required to launch a local OPTIMADE API with a simple in-memory database (if `--mongo-uri` is provided, a real MongoDB backend will be used).
 Just provide the path to your combined OPTIMADE JSONLines file:

 ```shell